TueHellsternKea/study/5sem/etl/automate-excel.md

 df['column 2'] = df['column 1']
 ```

-Basically, in the above example we created a new column named “column 2” which is a copy of the previously existing “column 1”.
+Basically, in the above example we created a new column named "column 2" which is a copy of the previously existing "column 1".

 Creating a dataframe from two previous columns: